-This award recognizes two individuals (one practitioner and one scientist) for their independent contributions towards advancing the field of embryo transfer and its associated technologies.
+This award recognizes two individuals - one scientist and one practicing professional, each for their independent contributions towards advancing the field of embryo transfer and its associated technologies.

-- Recognition during the IETS Annual Meeting.
-The award recipient will have the opportunity to give a presentation at the IETS meeting.
+- Recognition during the IETS Annual Meeting where both recipients will have the opportunity to give a presentation, and;

-- Candidates must have completed their final degree within the past 10 years at the time of nomination.
+- Candidates must have completed their final degree (associate, bachelor, master, PhD, or DMV) or similar certification within the past 10 years at the time of nomination.
 Candidates who took maternity or paternity leave will be allowed an additional year of eligibility per instance of leave taken.
 Other special considerations will be evaluated on a case-by-case basis.

 - Candidates must be available to attend and give a presentation at the IETS Annual Meeting if they are selected as the award recipient.

-- Awardees will have demonstrated independence on their program and a significant contribution to the embryo technology community.
+- Awardees will have demonstrated independence in their field of study or have made a significant contribution to the embryo technology community.

 Awardees will be evaluated based on their work's impact on the embryo transfer/technology community.

 The objective for offering this award is to foster participation of young practitioners and scientists involved with our society and recognize their excellence at the annual meeting.
 Currently the society offers recognition of undergraduate and graduate students in the form of the Undergraduate Poster Competition, Student Research Competition, and Peter W. Farin Student Travel Scholarship Award.
 It also recognizes long-time members offering the Pioneer Award and Distinguished Service Award.
 This award (Early Career Achievement Award) is intended to fill the void in recognition between students and long-term established members.